carpentries/lesson-development-training/episodes/narrative.md

 First, if possible you want the dataset to be an authentic use case for researchers in your target audience.
-This means balancing the size and complexity of a dataset while avoiding additional cognative load for learners.
+This means balancing the size and complexity of a dataset while avoiding additional cognitive load for learners.
 The dataset may need a certain number of observations to demonstrate some of the skills you are teaching or have a number of variables that is sufficiently similar to what learners may encounter